-As part of a cloud outsourcing agreement with T-Systems, all important high-availability systems (e.g. SAP ERP, JIT, EDI etc.) have been transferred to a T-Systems data processing center as a private cloud solution, where they are run as an laaS solution.
+As part of a cloud outsourcing agreement with T-Systems, all important highavailability systems (e.g. SAP ERP, JIT, EDI etc.) have been transferred to a T-Systems data processing center as a private cloud solution, where they are run as an IaaS solution.
 A corresponding ISAE 3402 Type II Report has been submitted for these services that confirms proper operation and does not identify any material risks.
 There were no data processing center outages with an effect on operations in the past year, which means that availability is 100% (apart from planned standard maintenance work).

 An agreement dated 4 December 2014 transferred IT operations management from T-Systems to MothersonSumi Infotekk and Design GmbH (MIND).
-T-Systems is still responsible for hosting the SAP R/3 server landscape (accounting and logistics as well as human resources) as well as other EDI applications.
+MIND is an internal company of the Motherson Group, as is SMP.
+The hosting contract with T-Systems remains unaffected.